-Unrealised gains on transactions between the Group and its associates are eliminated to the extent of the Group's interest in the associates.
+Unrealised gains on transactions between the Group and its associates are eliminated to the extent of the Group's interests in associates.
 Unrealised losses are also eliminated unless the transaction provides evidence of an impairment of the asset transferred.
 Accounting policies of associates have been changed where necessary to ensure consistency with the policies adopted by the Group.